-Ever since achieving financial independence in 2012 – where my investment income covers my desired living expenses – I’ve run into the Internet Retirement Police at least once a month.
+Ever since achieving financial independence in 2012 – where my investment income covers my desired living expenses – I've run into the Internet Retirement Police (IRP) at least once a month.

 The Internet Retirement Police are those people online who have nothing better to do but to criticize your way of life after you achieve FIRE (Financial Independence Retire Early).

 Despite having enough passive investment income to never have to work again, as soon as you do something other than sit at home and watch TV all day, the IRP will come after you with a vengeance.
+Any income earned from an activity you enjoy is a no no according to the Internet Retirement Police.

-From 2012 – 2017, the Internet Retirement Police (IRP) said I wasn’t retired because I spent time writing on Financial Samurai each week.
+From 2012 – 2017, the Internet Retirement Police said I wasn't retired because I spent time writing on Financial Samurai each week.
 I made a promise in 2009 when I started Financial Samurai to write regularly for 10 years.
 Writing is something I love to do and I achieved this goal in 2019.

 Then in 2017, I decided to coach high school tennis for three to four months a year, depending on how far we got in the playoffs.
 We ended up winning back-to-back Northern California Coast championships, which was a first in the schools 75-year history!
-The Internet Retirement Police lashed out again and said that I wasn’t able to say I’m a tennis coach because I own Financial Samurai and worked in finance for 13 years before I left for good at age 34.
-What a bizarre attitude from the IRP.

-Since this site has grown into one of the top personal finance sites today with roughly 1.5 million organic pageviews a month, now the Internet Retirement Police say my FIRE status is really not real.
+Since this site has grown into one of the top personal finance sites today with roughly one million organic pageviews a month, now the Internet Retirement Police say my FIRE status is really not real.
 But if Financial Samurai remained as a small unknown site, then for some reason, I could retain my FIRE status.
 What strange logic the IRP have.

 The Internet Retirement Police Can’t Help Themselves